 The answer is Yes.
 Because when an author makes an argument, it will be comprised of the components discussed in the Logical Reasoning Bible—a conclusion, based on premises in support of that conclusion.
 The same questions can be asked about argumentation regardless of where it appears.
 So students should be ready to apply the same rules of critical analysis to any argument they encounter.

-While there is overlap between the two sections where analysis and potential question types are concerned, however, Reading Comprehension question types tend to be less diverse than those found in Logical Reasoning, because the test makers tend to present different types of challenges in the test’s various sections.
+There is some overlap between the two sections where analysis and potential question types are concerned.
+Reading Comprehension question types tend to be less diverse than those found in Logical Reasoning.
+That’s because the test makers tend to present different types of challenges in the test’s various sections.

 In the Logical Reasoning section, the makers of the LSAT have a lot of opportunities to test your reasoning ability.
 This is why they will often jump from an Assumption question to a Weaken to a Justify.
 And it’s why those sections tend to feature a much greater diversity of question types.